 An inverter is thus required to transform the electricity from DC to AC and make it useable.

 When electricity is changed into AC form, it is sent from the inverter to the breaker box, also known as an electrical panel.
-From there, it gets distributed throughout the building and can be used to power appliances, lights, etc.
+From there, it gets distributed throughout the building and can power appliances, lights, etc.

 Where Does The Unused Electricity Go?